evkx/evkx.github.io/content/models/ford/f150_lightning/F150_Lightning_Standard_Range/_index.md

 You can choose between three sound systems on the Ford F150 Lightning Standard Range.

-- With the Ford, you get four speakers with a max system output of 80 watts.
+- **Ford**: This system features four speakers and delivers a maximum output of 80 watts.
-- With the B&O Sound System, you get eight speakers with a max system output of 640 watts.
+- **B&O Sound System**: This system features eight speakers and delivers a maximum output of 640 watts.
-- With the B&O Unleashed Sound System, you get 18 speakers with a max system output of 1080 watts.
+- **B&O Unleashed Sound System**: This system features 18 speakers and delivers a maximum output of 1080 watts.

 ## Lights